MetanoKid/coding-scars/_drafts/noisy-neighbors-karma-restorer.md

 # Noisy Neighbors Karma Restorer

-The idea to build a program to play very noisy songs to our neighbors intermittently during the day.
+The idea was to build a program to play very noisy songs to our neighbors intermittently during the day.
 Something like:

 _Select a noisy song with a hard bass, play the first N seconds and then remain silent for M seconds.
 Repeat._